andrescardona/export.js/README.md

 # export.js

-export.js is a JavaScript utility that help transfer and download data to CSV format, other formates could be added later.
+export.js is a JavaScript utility that help transfer and download data to CSV format, other formats could be added later.

 #Demo
 [Live demo](http://jsfiddle.net/YLyPL/) <br />